oras-project/oras/docs/proposals/error-handling-guideline.md

 - Provide full description if the user input does not match what ORAS CLI expected.
 A full description should include the actual input received from the user and expected input
 - Use the capital letter ahead of each line of any error message
 - Print human readable error message.
 If the error message is mainly from the server and varies by different servers, tell users that the error response is from server.
-This implies that users may need to contact server side for troubleshooting.
+This implies that users may need to contact server side for troubleshooting
 - Provide specific and actionable prompt message with argument suggestion or show the example usage for reference. (e.g, Instead of showing flag or argument options is missing, please provide available argument options and guide users to "--help" to view more examples)
-- If the actionable prompt message is too long to show in the CLI output, consider guide users to ORAS user guide or troubleshooting guide with the permanent link.
+- If the actionable prompt message is too long to show in the CLI output, consider guide users to ORAS user manual or troubleshooting guide with the versioned permanent link
 - If the error message is not enough for troubleshooting, guide users to use "--verbose" to print much more detailed logs
+- If the error message from the server side is too generic or has no value, especially in a few edge cases like example 12 and 13 below, consider providing customized and trimmed error logs to make it clearer.
+The original server logs can be displayed in debug mode.

 ### Don'Ts